-While Ohio (rightfully) is the butt of many jokes made by the other Midwestern states, it does have a surprising amount to offer in the way of natural life, both flora and fauna.
+While Ohio may be the butt of many jokes made by the other Midwestern states, it does have a surprising amount to offer in the way of natural life, both flora and fauna.
 Below are some of the examples you can expect to find on a hike through many of the excellent parks and natural areas in the Heart of It All.

 All of the photos were taken by the Gilded Gosling, of course, and all in Ohio.